palhamel/JS-div-exec/README.md

 👋🏻🧑🏻‍🌾

-Arrays, methods, CSS and lots of JS
+Arrays, methods, CSS and lots of JS and some more